0xArwa/churn-prediction-ann/README.md

 # Churn Prediction ANN

-This project aims to provide accurate predictions regarding customer churn using ANN model.
-Understanding and predicting customer behavior can help businesses take proactive measures to retain customers and optimize their services.
+This project aims to provide accurate predictions regarding customer churn using ANN model. <br> Understanding and predicting customer behavior can help businesses take proactive measures to retain customers and optimize their services.

 ## Used Libraries 📚